Sorry, you need to enable JavaScript to visit this website.

 80s

 These figures include 401(k) balance data from people who use Empower’s online financial dashboard and may include balances from both current and former employer-sponsored plans.
-Investors who use online financial tools tend to be particularly engaged in saving for retirement and other financial best practices; a recent Empower study shows 40% of adults agree that getting clarity on their financial picture is key to achieving financial success.
+Investors who use online financial tools tend to be particularly engaged in saving for retirement and other financial best practices.
+A recent Empower study shows 30% of adults say building up a retirement plan savings like 401(k) investments is key to achieving financial success.

 When you’re in your 20s, if you’ve paid down any high-interest debt, try to save as much as you can into your 401(k) and other retirement accounts.
 The earlier you start, the better.
 As you can see from the potential savings chart below, compounding earnings is no joke.

-If you haven’t already started to max out your 401(k) by this age, then you may want to start thinking about what changes you can make to get as close as possible to that $23,000 per-year contribution.
+If you haven’t already started to max out your 401(k) annually by this age, then you may want to start thinking about what changes you can make to get as close as possible to that $23,500 per-year contribution.
 You don’t want to lose out on years of potential compounding growth.

 When you hit your 50s, you become eligible to make larger contributions toward your retirement accounts.
 These are called catch-up contributions.
 Consider taking advantage of them.
-Catch-up contributions are $7,500 in 2023 and 2024.
-So if you contribute the annual limit of $23,000 plus your catch-up contribution of $7,500, that’s a total of $30,500 tax-advantaged dollars you could be saving towards your retirement.1
+Catch-up contributions are $7,500 in 2025.2 So, if you contribute the annual limit of $23,500 plus your catch-up contribution of $7,500, that’s a total of $31,000 tax-advantaged dollars you could be saving towards your retirement.

 By your early 60s, you should have a better idea of what retirement could look like for you and what it really means for you to be “retired.”
 Do you want to keep working as long as you can?
 Would you like to slow down?
 What are your Social Security benefits and when is the optimal age to start taking them?
 Are you eligible for spousal or survivor benefits?

-The average age to retire is 65 for men and 63 for women, so it’s not surprising to see the average and median 401(k) balance figures start to decline in people's 70s.
+The average age to retire is 65 for men and 63 for women, so it’s not surprising to see the average and median 401(k) balance figures start to decline in people's 70s as people start withdrawing from their accounts.
 Once you reach age 65, there are still several considerations for your retirement, even if you are no longer working and accumulating wealth.
 Some of these include making decisions about Medicare, creating a plan around withdrawing money from your retirement accounts, and evaluating any additional insurance needs.

 401(k) savings potential by age

-• You start full-time employment at age 22 at a company that provides a 401(k), without a company match.
+• You start full-time employment at age 22.

 Age